Vaibhavipadamwar/website/README.md

   * *css* folder contains all the stylesheet files required.
   * *js* folder contains the JavaScript libraries and other custom scripts.

-Each file inside the *input* folder is processed by Statiq and will generate static output files.
+Each file inside the *input* folder is processed by Static and will generate static output files.